2018 Marshall Thundering Herd football team: Preseason media poll

 Conference USA released their preseason media poll on July 17, 2018, with the Thundering Herd predicted to finish in second place in the East Division.

 Schedule

 Marshall announced its 2018 football schedule on January 23, 2018.
-The 2018 schedule consists of 6 home and away games in the regular season.
-The Thundering Herd will host CUSA foes Middle Tennessee, Florida Atlantic, Charlotte, and UTSA, and will travel to Western Kentucky (WKU), Old Dominion, Southern Miss, and FIU.
+The 2018 schedule consisted of 6 home and away games in the regular season.
+The Thundering Herd would host CUSA foes Middle Tennessee, Florida Atlantic, Charlotte, and UTSA, and would travel to Western Kentucky (WKU), Old Dominion, Southern Miss, and FIU.

-The Thundering Herd will host two of the four non-conference opponents, Eastern Kentucky of the Ohio Valley Conference at the FCS level and NC State of the Atlantic Coast Conference, and will travel to Miami of Ohio of the Mid-American Conference and South Carolina of the Southeastern Conference.
+The Thundering Herd would host two of the four non-conference opponents, Eastern Kentucky of the Ohio Valley Conference at the FCS level and NC State of the Atlantic Coast Conference, and would travel to Miami of Ohio of the Mid-American Conference and South Carolina of the Southeastern Conference.